Lake Huka

-Lake Huka is a former lake whose waters, on its sudden explosive destruction, were a component in the creation of the largest phreatomagmatic eruption characterised to date.
-This was the Oruanui eruption of the Taupō Volcano about 25,500 years ago, which was the largest eruption on earth in the past 70,000 years.
+Lake Huka is a former lake whose waters, on its sudden explosive destruction, were a component in the creation of the largest phreatomagmatic eruption characterised to date and the largest volcanic eruption on earth in the past 70,000 years.
+This was the Oruanui eruption of the Taupō Volcano about 25,500 years ago.
 Presently the smaller Lake Taupō, currently the largest lake in New Zealand, occupies the area of the southern part of the former lake.
 Diatoms from sediments erupted from the former lake floor have been identified 850 km away on the Chatham Islands.

 Geography

 The lake is named after the Huka Falls Formation, the Taupō Volcanic Zone's most widespread sedimentary lacustrine deposit.
 This is centred around the Huka Falls, in the Taupō Rift.
 The formation defines Lake Huka, and extends south from the Reporoa Caldera, to beyond the southern end of Lake Taupō with the furtherest south deposits in the drainage area of the Tongariro River.
 In length this is about 100 km and while the width of the Taupō-Reporoa basin deposits is about 20 km, deposits identified onshore of Lake Taupō suggest a maximum width may have been about 30 km to the south.
 However, as Waiora Formation assigned deposits might contribute to this wider width, the definite lake may not have been this wide.